HomeArticlesGuideYield & Combustion Explained

 Overview

-Work through synthesis yield first, then combustion-specific calculations that build on the same stoichiometric foundation.
+Work through synthesis yield first, then move to combustion-specific calculations that build on the same stoichiometric foundation.

 Step 1: Calculate Theoretical Yield